Tynisha Keli

 Tynisha Keli Soares (born July 28, 1985), known by her stage name Tynisha Keli, is an American singer-songwriter, who has seen her greatest success in Japan.

 She is best known for the single "I Wish You Loved Me" which was written by Rico Love and produced by Tha Cornaboyz.
-The singer's debut album, The Chronicles of TK, was released in Japan on April 22, 2009.
+The singer's debut album, The Chronicles of TK, was released in Japan on April 21, 2009.
 The album peaked at number twelve on the Japanese Albums Chart, and sold 600,000 copies in Japan.
-The album's second single, Shatter'd, reached number four on Billboard's Japan Hot 100.
+The album's second single, "Shatter'd", reached number four on Billboard's Japan Hot 100.
 Her second album, The 5th Element was released in August 2010 in Japan.
-It debuted at number one on Japan's iTunes, the first single released off the album "Love Hurts" also debuted at number one.
+It debuted at number one on Japan's iTunes, the first single released from the album "Love Hurts" also debuted at number one.
 The album peaked at number thirty-six on the Japanese Albums Chart.

-She is not currently signed to a label and is working on her third album.

 Early life

 Tynisha Keli Soares was born in New Bedford, Massachusetts, the daughter of Timothy Soares (died 1986) and Elisa Smith Soares.
 She is of Portuguese descent.
 The family were poor during her childhood.
 She has two brothers, Timothy, and Tazmyn Michael Soares (June 23, 1989 - December 21, 2007), and a sister, Tay'le Rudolph (born 1992).
 Her father was killed when she was barely a year old.
 She began immersing herself in music at age 8, including using it to express her frustrations.
 She began singing professionally at age 14.
 She moved to Los Angeles, where she lived for seven years before moving to Atlanta.
 Her brother Tazmyn was killed in Boston in December 2007; he was 18 years old.